 The two-day event is held on the UAHuntsville campus each May.
 Students participate in hands-on activities which are designed to help them relate everyday events to the water cycle.
 A magic show by world-renowned environmental magician Steve Trash completes the experience.

-Approximately 1,450 students and teachers have registered for the 2020 festival - and there's still space available!
+Almost 1,300 students and teachers have registered for the 2020 festival - and there's still space available!
 If you missed the registration deadline, contact us today!
 Each year, sponsorships are available at six levels.
 All students and teachers registered for the Festival will receive a free t-shirt highlighting the sponsors who make this event possible.
-Volunteers are also needed!
-See the Volunteer page for more info.
-Information about the 2020 festival and registration forms have been sent to the schools.
-Registration deadline is October 16, 2019.
+See the Volunteer page for more info if you are interested in helping.

 For more information, contact Anne Burkett,